futureversecom/trn-js-api/README.md

 ### [`@therootnetwork/evm`](./packages/evm)

-An utility package that simplifies EVM development on the Root Network.
+A utility package that simplifies EVM development on the Root Network.

 ## Provide Feedback